heritage-happenings/heritage-happenings.github.io/pages/What-is-the-meaning-of-the-three-roses.md

 The significant difference is that the heraldic rose has five petals whereas in the Heritage roses there are 4, 12 and 8 petals.

 A simple explanation might be that it is much easier to to craft a four side object than a five side object because the symmetry.
-Another explanation might be that foor-sided migh be a "modern" American way of doing things as opposed to the old European ways (as in "gray" versus "grey).
+Another explanation might be that four-sided might be a "modern" American way of doing things as opposed to the old European five-sided ways (as in "gray" versus "grey).

 The difference needs further research.